zkutalik/ssimp_software/docu/examples.md

 # Examples
 [//]: ==================================

-All examples work with test data from the `ref` and `gwas` folder, therefore use significantly smaller GWAS dataset and reference panels to limit computation time.
+All examples work with test data from the `ref` and `gwas` folder, therefore use significantly smaller GWAS datasets and reference panels to limit computation time.

 ### Minimal example (default: imputation of Z-statistics)
 [//]: -------------------------------